top of page

 • Reduce harm, increase clarity, and build emotional safety

 Integration therapy helps you apply insight with direction, clarity, and lasting change, so the support you invest in is focused, intentional, and time-effective, rather than requiring long, continuous hours of therapeutic presence during an altered state.
+This work is collaborative, non-directive, and grounded in respect for your autonomy and inner wisdom.

 Who Is Psychedelic Integration Therapy For?

-You might benefit from psychedelic integration therapy if:
+You might benefit from trauma-informed integration support if:

 • You feel emotionally overwhelmed after a trip